Metallic Mirrors

 Metallic mirrors can be divided into two types: first surface mirrors and second surface mirrors.

-In a first surface mirror, the side of the mirror which faces the incident light is metal coated.
-For a first surface mirror light will not reach the substrate; it will barely penetrate the coating and be reflected.
-These mirrors often have an extra enhancement coating over the metallic coating for protection and better optical qualities; for instance, SiO2 (silica) or Si3N4 (silicon nitride) are often used to protect delicate metal surfaces from oxidation and from scratching.
-Protected aluminum, protected silver, enhanced silver and protected gold are some examples of coated mirrors.
+First Surface Mirrors: In a first surface mirror, the side of the mirror facing the incident light is metal-coated.
+The light does not reach the substrate; it barely penetrates the coating and is reflected.
+These mirrors often have an additional enhancement coating over the metallic coating for protection and improved optical qualities.
+For instance, SiO2 (silica) or Si3N4 (silicon nitride) are often used to protect delicate metal surfaces from oxidation and scratching.
+Examples of coated mirrors include protected aluminum mirrors, protected silver mirrors, enhanced silver mirrors, and protected gold mirrors.

 Factory Standards